embeddedaddicted/OctoPi_GUI_Setup/README.md

 * When prompted, enter "Y".

+After the processes have finished type:

+>> sudo reboot

-### As soon as all the packages download and unpack, your Raspberry Pi - OctoPi is up and ready to use!
+### Your Raspberry Pi - OctoPi is up and ready to use!

 ## Next: How to enable remote access to OctoPi using VNC: